ZapoVerde/RoboSmith/docs/coding and troubleshooting/coding_standard.md

 - **3. Personally Identifiable Information (PII) or Secrets:** Logging user emails, API keys, or any other sensitive data is forbidden.

-- **4. Simple Function Entry/Exit:** So-called "trace" or "printf debugging" logs (e.g., `logger.log('entering processTurn function')`) **MUST** be removed before a commit.
+- **4. Simple Function Entry/Exit:** So-called "trace" or "printf debugging" logs (e.g., `logger.log('entering processPayment function')`) **MUST** be removed before a commit.
 Use your interactive debugger for this, not the permanent log.

 #### **10.4 The Mandate of Structured Context**